Simplicial complexes from finite projective planes and colored configurations: Finite projective planes

 In a finite projective plane, there exists an integer $q$, called the \emph{order} of the finite projective plane, such that each point is incident with exactly $q + 1$ lines, and each line is incident with exactly $q + 1$ points (see~\cite{veblen1907non}).
 It follows by a counting argument that the plane has exactly $q^{2} + q + 1$ points and lines.

-To clarify the connection with $k$-configurations, note that any finite projective plane with order $q$ is a $(q + 1)$-configuration.
-Conversely, any $(q + 1)$-configuration with $q \ge 2$ satisfying conditions (1) and (2) is a finite projective plane; this follows from Hall's characterization of degenerate planes \cite{hall1943projective}.
+Note that any finite projective plane with order $q$ is a $(q + 1)$-configuration.
+Conversely, any $(q + 1)$-configuration with $q \ge 2$ satisfying conditions (1) and (2) of \cref{projective} is a finite projective plane; this follows from Hall's characterization of degenerate planes \cite{hall1943projective}.
+We also have the following characterization: